Kowstof/AwesomeTextEditor/SimpleTextEditor/readme.txt

 The creator of the original code is credited and linked correctly.
 Using others' code is, I'd say, a pretty fundamental part of programming (what is a library but someone else's code?).
 This extension is also something that I believe I could do myself, given a day or two at most.
+Lastly, I actually modified the original code:
+Initially it had separate functions for toggling the styles on or off, but I combined them into one, with a boolean flag.
 I feel all that together justifies my use of it :)